Click on a name for bio.

 Susan Beaudoin

 Susan joined FRAC in September 2012.
-In her current role as program manager, root causes and specific populations, she supports work to implement cross-program projects and drive new nutrition and anti-hunger strategic initiatives at FRAC.
+In her current role as senior program manager, WIC and Root Causes, she supports work to implement cross-program projects and drive new nutrition and anti-hunger strategic initiatives at FRAC.
 In her previous role as FRAC’s senior development associate for state initiatives, she was responsible for fundraising activities to support FRAC’s state-based efforts with D.C.
 Hunger Solutions and Maryland Hunger Solutions.

 Prior to joining FRAC, Susan served as coordinator of the Food and Health Network of South Central New York and worked with the Washington Youth Garden and the Rural Health Network of South Central New York.